Ra-mb/Portfolio/Superstore/README.md

 **Project Title**: Superstore Sales Analysis
 **Database**: `superstore`

 This project is designed to demonstrate analysis Python, Power BI and techniques typically used by data analysts to explore, clean, and analyze superstore sales data.
-The project involves import database from csv file, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+The project involves import database from csv file and performing exploratory data analysis (EDA).

 ## Objectives